The Light and the Darkness

 When we compare Luke’s account to Matthew’s, we see different details given by each gospel writer.
 Matthew speaks of the sign of Jonah, the men of Nineveh, and the Queen of the South.
 But then Matthew goes in a different direction toward the end of chapter 12, and in chapter 13 he records the Kingdom parables, which only those with ears to hear were able to understand.
 Not until chapter 15 do we see Matthew and Luke converge once again in the topic of the traditions of men.

 This was the common Jewish rationale, as if to say that God’s blessings were so scarce that they had to be rationed out to Jews only.
+Others were considered unworthy of receiving God’s blessings.
 In a famine, why would a family feed the dogs when the children might starve as a result?
 Further, the Jews thought of Canaanites (and all other non-Jews) as dogs.

 It is not hard to picture the astonishment on the faces of Jesus’ disciples.
 Not only was this a despised Canaanite, but she was a Canaanite woman.
 Jewish men did not even speak to their wives in public in those days, much less a Canaanite woman!
 Yet her faith proved that she was one of the blessed ones who had ears to hear the word and to see the light coming from Jesus.